mlab817/faqs/src/livelihood-investment-support-program-for-the-normalization-process/in-what-way-can-agriculture-be-connected-to-the-normalization-process.md

 ---
  title: In what way can Agriculture be connected to the Normalization process?

-tags: ["way","agriculture","connected","normalization","process"]

  ---

-### Livelihood Investment Support Program for the Normalization Process
+## Livelihood Investment Support Program for the Normalization Process

-## In what way can Agriculture be connected to the Normalization process?
+# In what way can Agriculture be connected to the Normalization process?

  - The areas of conflict are agricultural areas.
 If agriculture is developed in these areas, it will promote economic development, peace, and social stability.